 There is a High Demand for ESL Teachers

 ESL teachers, like traditional teachers, are an in-demand profession.
 In fact, ESL teachers are in demand worldwide.

 Some countries at the top of the English teacher market are China, South Korea, Japan, Vietnam, and Taiwan.
 Most of these demands are met through in-person or online studies.

 - China: Although only 1% of Chinese citizens currently speak English, that number is growing.
 China has 300 million people learning English as a second language right now.

 - South Korea: 43% of South Korea’s population is proficient in English.
-That number is growing by each year and with it the demand for English as a second language teachers.
+That number is growing each year, and with it, the demand for English as a second language teachers increases.

 - Japan: 30% of Japanese citizens speak English.
 However, many Japanese companies are looking for TOEIC proficiencies on resumes as a hiring determination.
 TOEIC is the Test of English for International Communication.
 Since this has become a recent expectation, many young adults and adults are seeking English teachers.

 - Vietnam: Over 53% of Vietnam’s population speaks English.
 This dedication to learning English as a second language means that many young children are raised to learn it at an early age.
 Vietnam is an excellent place for ESL teachers to both travel abroad or teach remotely.
 They are always in need of educators.